 Welcome to the Tall Men’s Clothing Guide.
 Here you’ll find everything you need to know about clothes for tall slim men, big and tall men, and all tall men in general.
-Their are also sections on individual items like shirts, jeans, jackets, and suits.
+There are also sections on individual items like shirts, jeans, jackets, and suits.
 Then there are various tips for tall men’s clothing like how to stretch and alter clothes for tall men.
 Finally, there’s a list of tall men’s clothing stores and brands (see some great options below).
 If you have anything to add, please tell in the comments at the end.

-Tall Men’s Clothing News
+Tall Men’s Clothing News and Info

 The State of Tall Men’s Clothing